top of page

 THE BENEFIT OF COLLABORATION

-So as to align the project with the needs of the community and be capable of addressing the concerns of those in close proximity to the site, a series of meetings were arrange with our neighbours in an effort to discuss the project openly with them and determine what adjustments to our original proposal were needed to be made in this regard.
+To align the project with the needs of the community and address the concerns of those living in close proximity to the site, a series of meetings were arranged with our neighbours so that they could share their concerns and together we could identify potential adjustments to our original proposal.

 DIRECT CONTACT MADE WITH